-Health Outcomes = (L, K, G)

-Where L, K and G denote labour, capital and Labor encompasses governance respectively. management, physicians, nurses and other medical staff.
-Capital is made up of infrastructure, equipment and other fixed assets, as well as financing while governance represents some measure of institutional quality or government transfers for local purchase, inkind provision of drugs and supplies, and third party and consumer payments..
-Increases in labor and capital can improve outcomes, but governance may dampen or enhance these effects.
-The functioning of the public system is determined by the incentives facing the actors in the system, the manner in which inputs are managed and the accountability imbedded in the incentive structure.
+This study adopts a framework by Lewis (2006) on producing public health care which states that the production 181 function represents the core of public health care systems embodying capital, labour and governance.
+A simple 182 representation is the following: Health Outcomes = (L, K, G) Where L, K and G denote labour, capital and 183 governance respectively.
+Labor encompasses management, physicians, nurses and other medical staff.
+Capital 184 is made up of infrastructure, equipment and other fixed assets, as well as financing while governance represents 185 some measure of institutional quality or government transfers for local purchase, inkind provision of drugs and 186 supplies, and third party and consumer payments..
+Increases in labor and capital can improve outcomes, but 187 governance may dampen or enhance these effects.
+The functioning of the public system is determined by the 188 incentives facing the actors in the system, the manner in which inputs are managed and the accountability 189 imbedded in the incentive structure.
+190

-b) Model Specification
+5 b) Model Specification 191

-Following the above framework this study hypotheses a model of health care system (HCS) that depends on status of institution (INST), state of health infrastructure (INFR), level of income (INC), level of education (EDU), health policy or reform (HPR) and government subsidy (SUB).
+Following the above framework this study hypotheses a model of health care system (HCS) that depends on 192 status of institution (INST), state of health infrastructure (INFR), level of income (INC), level of education 193 194 (EDU), health policy or reform (HPR) and government subsidy (SUB).
 This is expressed mathematically as: